-Mark Chen is a group director with Concordia Language Villages.
+Mark Kenji Chen is the group director for Arabic, Chinese, Japanese, Korean, Portuguese, Russian and Spanish Language Communities with Concordia Language Villages.
 He has extensive experience in teacher development and educational management.
-Before joining CLV full-time in the role of group director in November 2015, he was director of the new-teacher professional development program at San Dieguito Union High School District in Encinitas, CA. He also acted as a supervisor of student teaching at California State University in San Marcos, CA. Chen holds a BA in multiple foreign languages (a self-designed degree comprised of Spanish, Japanese and Russian studies) from North Central College in Naperville, Illinois, and an MA in foreign language education from the Ohio State University.
+Before joining Concordia Language Villages full-time in the role of group director in November 2015, he was director of the new-teacher professional development program at San Dieguito Union High School District in Encinitas, Calif.
+He also acted as a supervisor of student teaching at California State University in San Marcos, Calif.
+Kenji holds a B.A. in multiple foreign languages (a self-designed degree comprised of Spanish, Japanese and Russian studies) from North Central College in Naperville, Ill. and an M.A. in foreign language education from the Ohio State University.
 He has taught Japanese and Spanish from kindergarten to undergraduate levels for more than 25 years.
-Chen has been on staff at CLV for 12 years, and is a former dean of the Japanese Language Village.
+Kenji has been on staff at Concordia Language Villages for 18 years and is a former dean of the Japanese Language Village, Mori no Ike.